riggraz/no-style-please/_posts/2024-05-14-ttw-governance.md

 This was a testing ground for another working group, this time oriented around this community event (like a planning committee!).
 We invited different community members and used this space to trial learnings from the previous working groups, and cross-community collaboration.

 Pluses:
-- New community reporting structure (community forum)
+- New community reporting structure emerged (community forum)
+- Book Dash Working Group-led event (our 10th Book Dash!) was a success!

+Deltas:
 -

+## Phase 5: Maintaining and Reporting Community Structures and Reporting (February 2024 - Ongoing)

+Since February 2024, we've been in the process of maintaining the structures we currently have within the community.

+We've

+Pluses:
+- New community reporting structure emerged (community forum)
+-

 Deltas:
 -

-We've also gone through some changes of staff during this time:

-## Phase 5: Maintaining Community Structures and Reporting (February 2024 - Ongoing)

-Since February 2024, we've been in the process of maintaining the structures we currently have within the community, focuses on

-We've gone through a couple of changes in sta
+We've gone through a couple of changes in staff since then.
+Alex moved to a new role in an aligned project, and Aoife joined for a temporary secondment with _The Turing Way_

-We've also had a few evolutions in staff since